 instead of the pooled variance estimator and noting that the degrees of freedom are $b-1$ instead of $n_1-2$.
 That being said, the similarity of the models also implies that the performance of the resulting sample size re-estimation procedures incorporating prior information will be very similar to the case of the unblinded sample size re-estimation with prior information.
-The lower number of degrees of freedom of the Xing-Ganju variance estimator further reduces the ability to discount prior information in the case of a prior data conflict, too.
-Thus, blinded sample size re-estimation incorporating prior information based on the Xing-Ganju variance estimator will not achieve the target power.\\ The blinded data from the internal pilot study follow a mixture of two normal distributions.
+The lower number of degrees of freedom of the Xing-Ganju variance estimator further reduces the ability to discount prior information in the case of a prior-data conflict, too.
+Thus, blinded sample size re-estimation incorporating prior information based on the Xing-Ganju variance estimator will not achieve the target power in the case of a prior-data conflict.\\ The blinded data from the internal pilot study follow a mixture of two normal distributions.
 Therefore, it has been studied to estimate the variance for the blinded sample size re-estimation using the expectation-maximization (EM) algorithm. \cite{Gould1992sample, friede2002inappropriateness, waksman2007assessment} However, the variance estimator from the EM algorithm is biased downwards resulting in a sample size re-estimation procedure underpowering clinical trials.
 When updating the prior information on the variance after the internal pilot study using the likelihood of a mixture of normal distributions, similar effects can be observed.
 The posterior distribution for the variance has a mean and median smaller than the pooled variance.
-Thus, considering those location parameters in the sample size re-estimation does also result in underpowering the clinical trial. \\ Concluding, prior information can easily be incorporated into the blinded sample size re-estimation.
-However, similar to the unblinded sample size re-estimation incorporating prior information, in the case of a prior data conflict the prior data cannot be discounted enough to ensure that the resulting sample size re-estimation procedure results in an clinical trial meeting the target power.
+Thus, considering those location parameters in the sample size re-estimation does also result in underpowering the clinical trial in the case of a prior-data conflict. \\ Concluding, prior information can easily be incorporated into the blinded sample size re-estimation.
+However, similar to the unblinded sample size re-estimation incorporating prior information, in the case of a prior-data conflict the prior information cannot be discounted enough to ensure that the resulting sample size re-estimation procedure results in a clinical trial meeting the target power.